-The “cube house,” a new, four-storey single family home in Point Grey is now complete and on the market for $14 million.
+The “cube house,” a new, four-storey single family home on Point Grey Road has seen a price drop in the hopes of finding a buyer.

 The 2,280 sq. ft. home at 3691 Point Grey Road on Vancouver’s “golden mile” was designed by architect Tony Robins, who admits the boxy design — wrapped in dark metal sheathing — has been polarizing.